3scale/3scale-operator/doc/operator-capabilities.md

 oc create secret generic threescale-provider-account --from-literal=adminURL=https://3scale-admin.example.com --from-literal=token=123456
 ```

-* Local 3scale installation **NOT IMPLEMENTED YET**
+* Default provider account in the same namespace 3scale deployment

-The operator will gather required credentials automatically for the default 3scale tenant if 3scale installation is found in the same namespace as the custom resource.
+The operator will gather required credentials automatically for the default 3scale tenant (provider account) if 3scale installation is found in the same namespace as the custom resource.

 ## Product custom resource